Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Methodology

 \subsection{Output Layer}

 The output layer is used to score sentences for extractive query-focused summarization.
-Given $\mathbf{h}_i^L\in\mathbb{R}^d$ is the vector representation for the \textit{i}-th sentence.
-When the extracive summarization is carried out through sentence classification , the output layer is a linear layer followed by a \textrm{sigmoid} function:
+Given $\mathbf{v}_j\in\mathbb{R}^d$ is the vector representation for the \textit{j}-th sentence.
+When the model is supervised by sentence classification , the output layer is a linear layer followed by a \textrm{sigmoid} function $\sigma$:

 where $\mathbf{W}_c$ and $\mathbf{b}_c$ are trainable parameters.
 The output is the probability of including the \textit{i}-th sentence in the summary.